BUHAVE > Entertainment > Four Common Things in Social Media and Addictive Substances

 Social Media and Addictive Substances Have These Things in Common

-Unfortunately, that knowledge alone does not stop people from using social media.
-Excessive social media use has become so common – and dangerous – that many rehab centers now treat social media addiction.
+Unfortunately, knowledge alone does not stop people from using social media.
+Excessive social media use has become so common — and concerning — that some rehabilitation programs now address social media addiction as part of treatment.

 But can social media really be compared to substance use?
-Skepticism is understandable, but evidence shows some major similarities between the effects of social media and substances.
+Skepticism is understandable, yet research shows notable similarities between how social media and certain substances affect the brain and behavior.
+For a clinician’s perspective on how these patterns develop, see Dive into the Heart of Addiction: A Therapist’s Perspective.

 1- Withdrawal